Do you want to learn how to exclude pages from the WordPress search results?

 To show the pages from specific categories only, please see our guide on how to search by category in WordPress.

 We hope this article helped you learn how to exclude pages from the WordPress search results.
-You may also want to see our beginner’s guide on how to get a free SSL certificate for your website and our best business phone services for small businesses.
+You may also want to see our beginner’s guide on how to create a custom page in WordPress and the best popular posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.